RightToPrivacy/wipri/README.md

 ##### SUPPORT (if you like):

-https://www.buymeacoffee.com/politictech (public Tutorials/Blog posts and option to donate a coffee if you feel up to it; also private ethical consulting + message me)
+https://www.buymeacoffee.com/politictech (current BTC, public Tutorials/Blog posts and option to donate a coffee if you feel up to it; also private ethical consulting + message me)

 Blog Mirror: https://politictech.wordpress.com]

-BTC: 3QDdTcLwLTPXKMBp5dLUhKJG6KbDxWsYWS

 CashApp: https://cash.app/$HumanRightsTech